How can you get fit without the costly gym membership?

 Distance training can be done anywhere, download a free Running app such as Run Keeper, or Nike+ and get to work smashing those times and distances.

-Andy Serkis recently stated in a Daily Mail article that Fell Running was his ideal cure for a hangover.
+Andy Serkis once stated in a Daily Mail article that Fell Running was his ideal cure for a hangover.
 He heads out, finds a hill and makes a run for it!

 You have probably driven past these guys in your local area, a group of folks who get together in hi-vis attire and head out for a run.
 Running or training with a partner will help you push yourself to new limits and keep you focused on the task at hand.
 Why not find your local club, or a partner and head out on the roads or trails?